Basirk/I2CHelper/README.md

 };
 ```

+This device has two registers that can be read, X and Y.<br>
+X is a single unsigned byte, and Y is a signed three-byte value.

-... and here is the implementation:
+Here is the implementation:

 ```c++
 #include <Arduino.h>